Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### my-all-in-one-project-platform-docker

 Below is a description of the content in the `my-all-in-one-project-platform-docker` (typically named `<artefactId-platform-docker>`) sub-project.
-This sub-project contains the resources required to define a custom Docker image with the Alfresco Content Services Repository and the customization module
+This sub-project contains the resources required to define a custom Docker image with the Content Services Repository and the customization module
 `my-all-in-one-project-platform` installed.

 Content | Description